 Just before Christmas, young Billy and family visit his institutionalized catatonic grandpa.
 Alone with Billy, grandpa slips into a moment of lucidity and warns Billy of Santa’s propensity to punish the naughty.
 On the way home, the family pulls over to help a stranded motorist dressed as Santa.
 Billy watches in horror as the Santa-clad psychopath murders his parents.

 Flash-forward.
 A now-grown Billy works as a stock boy in the local toy store.
 As Christmas nears, Billy’s boss forces him to sub for the store Santa.
 Seeing himself in the suit, Billy snaps and embarks on a murderous rampage, prefacing every kill with a guttural whisper of “NAUGHTY!”

 Sure, Silent Night, Deadly Night lacks the depth of Black Christmas or Christmas Evil, but it proves entertaining in its own right.
 It packs a quirky authenticity.
 The Utah locations evoke the right snowy-small-town atmosphere, and the performances charm despite their awkwardness.
 The violence—while graphic—remains creative throughout.
 And at a lean 79 minutes, it doesn’t wear out its welcome.

 But for me, the biggest thrill came from the toys littering the store shelves.
 Mint-in-box Castle Grayskull and Jabba the Hutt action play-sets.
 G.I.
 Joe vehicles and costumes.
 Yes, costumes, from those cardboard packages featuring a clear window to display the mask.
 I had the green “Dracula” one.
-Watching the film whisks me back to the toy stores and toy aisles of my youth.
+Watching the film whisks me back to the toy stores of my youth.
 Not the thrill the filmmakers intended, but a thrill nonetheless.